 Ardyth in about 1994

 Ardyth Kennelly Ullman (1912-2005) was a best-selling Oregon author with five novels published in the 1950s, including The Peaceable Kingdom and Good Morning, Young Lady.
-Her last novel, Variation West, was published in November 2014 by Sunnycroft Books.
-Her memoirs are planned for publication in 2018.
+Her last novel, Variation West, was published in 2014 by Sunnycroft Books.
+Her memoirs are being prepared for publication.